nicolasca/coursera-machine-learning/README.md

-# Machine Learning by Andrew Ng
+# Machine Learning by Andrew Ng, Coursera.

-This is some exercices in this Coursera course.
+This is some exercices done with Octave in this course https://www.coursera.org/learn/machine-learning